canonical/brand-store-documentation/index.rst

-Canonical Brand Store
+Canonical Dedicated Snap Store
 =====================

-A Brand Store is a dedicated, private Snap Store which facilitates the publication of private snaps and curation of public snaps for Ubuntu
+A Dedicated Snap Store is a dedicated, private Snap Store which facilitates the publication of private snaps and curation of public snaps for Ubuntu
-Core devices associated with the Brand Store.
+Core devices associated with the Dedicated Snap Store.

-A Brand Store permits the use of privileged snapd interfaces, the hosting of gadget and kernel snaps, while providing a Brand Store namespace for snap registration.
+A Dedicated Snap Store permits the use of privileged snapd interfaces, the hosting of gadget and kernel snaps, while providing a
+Dedicated Snap Store namespace for snap registration.
 It can function in offline environments and allows full control over snaps available to devices associated with the store.

-A Brand Store provides an optimised, private, and secure distribution mechanism for software distribution via snap packages.
-This includes an extensive permission model which provides control over the confinement rules governing snaps published in the Brand Store.
+A Dedicated Snap Store provides an optimised, private, and secure distribution mechanism for software distribution via snap packages.
+This includes an extensive permission model which provides control over the confinement rules governing snaps published in the Dedicated Snap Store.

-The use cases for a Brand Store are broad, from IoT devices in the field to cloud and desktop machines.
+The use cases for a Dedicated Snap Store are broad, from IoT devices in the field to cloud and desktop machines.
 This includes IoT companies, ODMs &
 OEMs, silicon vendors and others.

-This documentation provides information on some key concepts and processes specific to your Brand Store.
+This documentation provides information on some key concepts and processes specific to your Dedicated Snap Store.

 .. important::